 Last Update: August 2022

 If you are holding SCRT coins, you could be contributing to network security and stability while earning more SCRT!
-Staking is a more active form of "HODLing" that puts your Secrets to work while also letting you directly participate in governance of the network.
-This post will teach you how to get started, how to calculate your rewards, and even how to run your own secret node.
+Staking is a more active form of "HODLing" that puts your Secret to work while also letting you directly participate in governance of the network.
+This post will teach you how to get started, how to calculate your SCRT staking rewards, and even how to run your own secret node.